 Universities Australia's annual conference occurred between 26 - 27/2/2020 in Canberra.
 This conference, while sparsely attended by students, was incredibly useful in being able to communicate student issues to a national platform.
 In addition to this, there were incredibly useful sessions on university's role in maximising student experience, and leadership in effective mental health policy, as well as critically engaging with university admissions process.
-Particularly the admissions session is increase the inclusion of the general community.
+Particularly the admissions session is increasingly relevant as the ANU invites feedback on its new admissions program to increase the inclusion of the general community.